CiscoDevNet/code-exchange-repo-template/README.md

 Once you have determined which license is appropriate, GitHub provides functionality that makes it easy to add a LICENSE file to a GitHub repo, either when creating a new repo or by adding to an existing repo.

-When creating a repo through the GitHub UI, you can click on *Add a license* and select from a set of [common open source licenses] (https://opensource.org/licenses).
+When creating a repo through the GitHub UI, you can click on *Add a license* and select from a set of [common open source licenses](https://opensource.org/licenses).
 See [detailed instructions](https://help.github.com/articles/licensing-a-repository/#applying-a-license-to-a-repository-with-an-existing-license).

 Once a repo has been created, you can easily add a LICENSE file through the GitHub UI at any time.
 Simply select *Create New File*, type *LICENSE* into the filename box, and you will be given the option to select from a set of common open source licenses.
 See [detailed instructions](https://help.github.com/articles/adding-a-license-to-a-repository/).